-- 117. The rationale of selection of these communities is included in Annex Targeting of Beneficiaries. - 118.
-The feasibility of the proposed interventions was assessed with local, regional and national stakeholders and beneficiaries as part of the consultation process, relying on their experience implementing related initiatives in the region (See Annex XX Report on Consultations in the Bakhtegan Basin).
+117. The feasibility of the proposed interventions was assessed with local, regional and national stakeholders and beneficiaries as part of the consultation process, relying on their experience implementing related initiatives in the region (See Annex 7, Report on Consultations in the Bakhtegan Basin).